 I can’t believe he has a six-week break between summer and regular school, with no daytime support.
 This sucks.
 I’m going to be exhausted.

 His schedule is usually so full that it’s hard to shoehorn in the activities we really enjoy doing together, like hiking and going to the beach.
 We’ve got the time now, so let’s pack in the fun while we can!
 I really need to be careful about getting enough sleep, though.

 Big sister Izzy’s friend Jodie wants to spend the day with us.
 I’m worried that Jodie will think Leo is weird, and gossip about him to the other kids at Izzy’s school.
 That could really hurt Izzy, and Leo too.

 Jodie wants to spend the day with us!
-I used to worry that Izzy's friends would be uncomfortable hanging out with Leo and his autism, but that's obviously not the case, most of the time anyhow.
-The more they hang out with Leo, the more they'll understand him and be comfortable around him, and hopefully stick up for him -- and Izzy, too.
+I used to worry that Izzy’s friends would be uncomfortable hanging out with an autistic kid like Leo, but that’s obviously not the case, most of the time anyhow.
+The more they hang out with Leo, the more they’ll understand him and be comfortable around him, and hopefully stick up for him — and Izzy, too.